 All such efforts are geared toward making a brand more visible to you, have you engage with it and ultimately buy whatever they’re selling.
 But it doesn’t stop there.
 Modern marketing emphasizes the need for brands to continue nurturing their relationship with you even after purchases have been made.
 The goal here is to make the brand a desired part of your life.

 For many non-marketers, this may not make any sense.
 But the appeal of this approach lies in the potential to drive future growth in patronage from today’s youthful demographics – millennials (Generation Y) and post-millennials (Generation Z) who are generally more digital savvy.
 In this context, marketers see a prospectively higher customer lifetime value (CLV) among the said younger generations.
-Many of them are teenagers still dependent on their parents, others are college students who may need custom essay writing help every now and then.
+Many of them are teenagers still dependent on their parents.
 There are those who have graduated and are gainfully employed but are still in their early career phase and as such would likely not be earning a high income relative to their much older and more experienced Generation X colleagues.
 But that will change in the future as they grow older.
 Hence, the need to earn their loyalty today.

 In marketing, perception matters a lot.
 How a consumer thinks about a brand can significantly influence their decision to interact with the company behind it and buy its products.
 Unsurprisingly, many companies pay close attention to and invest their resources in subliminal marketing messages.
 But what are subliminal messages?
 They refer to information that exists below (‘sub’) the threshold of conscious (‘liminal’) perception.
 That means that you are not normally going to notice them but they are easily registered in your subconscious.
 Consequently, they can subconsciously influence your decisions.